Next Start

 Learn Argon Welding Methods at UTI

-The welding industry is growing.
-You can prepare for an exciting career by attending the Welding Technology program at UTI.1
+Ready to join the welding industry?
+You can prepare for an entry-level career by attending the Welding Technology program at UTI.

-You’ll learn both GMAW and GTAW techniques and become familiar with using argon as a shielding gas.
-Additionally, you’ll learn flux-cored arc welding (FCAW) and shielded metal arc welding (SMAW) methods that are also commonly used in the field.
+You’ll be taught both GMAW and GTAW techniques and become familiar with using argon as a shielding gas.
+Additionally, you’ll be trained in flux-cored arc welding (FCAW) and shielded metal arc welding (SMAW) methods that are also commonly used in the field.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.